TechBlueprints/victron-seelevel-python/README.md

 Python-based Bluetooth integration for SeeLevel 709-BT sensors on Victron Venus OS.
 Interactive discovery tool and DBus service for monitoring RV tank levels, temperatures, and battery voltage on Cerbo GX devices.

+> **📡 Requires `dbus-ble-advertisements` router service** - This version uses centralized BLE management.
+For standalone operation, see the `legacy-standalone-btmon` branch.

 > **Note**: This Python implementation was created as a workaround for users who cannot build the C version.
 If [Pull Request #11](https://github.com/victronenergy/dbus-ble-sensors/pull/11) (addressing [Issue #1508](https://github.com/victronenergy/venus/issues/1508)) is accepted into the official Victron firmware, this package will no longer be needed as native SeeLevel support will be included in Venus OS.

 ## Overview